CodeCatalyst concepts - Amazon CodeCatalyst

 Issues

-For more information about issues, see Issues in CodeCatalyst.
+For more information about issues, see Track and organize work with issues in CodeCatalyst.

 Personal access tokens (PATs)

 A personal access token (PAT) is similar to a password.
 It is associated with your user identity for use across all spaces and projects in CodeCatalyst.
-You use PATs to access CodeCatalyst resources that include integrated development environments (IDEs) and source repositories from third-party applications (such as Git).
+You use PATs to access CodeCatalyst resources that include integrated development environments (IDEs) and Git-based source repositories.
 PATs represent you in CodeCatalyst and you can manage them in your user settings.
 A user can have more than one PAT.
 Personal access tokens only display once.
 As a best practice, be sure to store them securely on your local computer.
 By default, PATs expire after one year.

-For more information about PATs, see Managing personal access tokens in Amazon CodeCatalyst.
+For more information about PATs, see Grant users repository access with personal access tokens.

 Roles

 A role defines a user's access to the resources for a project or a space and which actions that user can take.
 You choose the role for a user when you invite them to a project.
 There are space-level roles and project-level roles in CodeCatalyst.
 A user with an administrative role at the correct level can change assigned roles.
 For example, a user with the Project administrator role for a project has full control over that project and can change the roles of users in that project.
-For information about which roles are available and which permissions each role has, see Working with roles in Amazon CodeCatalyst.
+For information about which roles are available and which permissions each role has, see Granting access with user roles.

-For more information about roles, see Working with roles in Amazon CodeCatalyst.
+For more information about roles, see Granting access with user roles.